Best Practices

 Cons of Microservices Applications

 • Microservices go beyond development.
-Microservices architecture impacts systems, tools, methods, and so many other components.
-Implementing microservices successfully starts with having a team that’s able to support them.
+Microservices architecture impacts systems, tools, methods, and many other components.
+Implementing microservices successfully starts with having a team that can support them.

 • Tracking and monitoring can be extremely difficult.
 Breaking your apps down into multiple components makes development easier, but it makes tracking and monitoring things like performance and errors much more difficult and costly.
 To offset this, it is recommended to invest in a comprehensive container monitoring platform to gain full visibility into your microservices and containerized applications.